Part 4 About the Examination

 No-Show Policy

-If you are denied a “no show” appeal, you will need to reapply.
-Use an Express Application and pay the application fee to receive a new ATT.
+If you are denied a “no show” appeal, you will need to complete a new application attempt and submit the associated application fee to receive a new ATT.

 To learn more about “no show” policies and procedures, go to: